1. Overview of cattle production systems

-7 Painful procedures: when and what should we measure in cattle?
+7. Painful procedures: When and what should we be measuring in cattle?

 Advances in Cattle Welfare provides a targeted overview of contemporary issues in dairy and beef cattle welfare.
 The volume addresses welfare-related topics in both research and on-farm applications.